 March 5, 2013

 Growing up in western Kenya, Lilian Kabelle had always dreamed of going to Berkeley—only 10,000 miles, an acceptance letter and the means stood in her way.
 Now, as a Mastercard Foundation Scholar, Kabelle is attending Berkeley at no cost as part of a $500 million education initiative to provide full scholarships for students in developing countries who exemplify a “give back” ethos.
-Read the full article from the College of Engineering.
+Read the full article from the College of Engineering(link is external).

 December 1, 2012